 - Get Involved

-From 2010-2020, during 10 years of growth, OSU achieved carbon emissions reductions of 18% with modest financial investment and a suite of systemic changes.
+From 2010-2020, during 10 years of growth, OSU achieved greenhouse gas emissions reductions of 18% with modest financial investment and a suite of systemic changes.
 When accounting for growth, that equates to a 39% reduction in emissions per student and 47% reduction in emissions per square foot of building space.
 Now, we prepare to accelerate our path to carbon neutrality.

 More than ever, Oregon State is committed to addressing the global climate crisis by reducing its emissions and empowering our graduates to take bold action.
 Addressing climate change has been integrated into our mission for a long time, as outlined in Strategic Plan 4.0: Transformation, Excellence and Impact.

 In 2008 and 2009, the OSU Sustainability Office facilitated a community process to develop the first OSU Climate Plan, a strategic plan for carbon neutrality.
 Community input and goals set by the State of Oregon and the Oregon University System helped shape OSU's aggressive goal to achieve carbon neutrality by 2025.
 OSU committed to reducing and ultimately eliminating emissions from, at minimum, electricity, heating, commuting and air travel.